top of page

 Abstract

-In this paper, the progresses of understanding of the enzymes application in hydrocarbon production from extensive experimental and field studies are reviewed.
+In this paper, we review the progress in understanding enzyme applications in hydrocarbon production from extensive experimental and field studies.

 Enzyme enhanced oil recovery (EEOR) is an emerging method of improving oil production in an environmentally friendly way, but the mechanisms underlying this process are not clearly understood.
 Also, detailed studies on enzyme enhanced oil recovery applications are not readily available.